invigos/firepad/README.md

 Firepad supports rich text editing with [CodeMirror](http://codemirror.net/) and code editing via [ACE](http://ace.c9.io/).
 Check out the detailed setup instructions at [firepad.io/docs](http://www.firepad.io/docs).

-### What's Here
+---

-### Invigos examples
+### Invigos

-Set INVIGOS_PATH var to where you storing project `INVIGOS_PATH='/home/alukin/proj/Invigos/E6Invigos'` (on Linux it can be saved inside `~/.profile` so you don't need to re-type it each time)

-after that you can use `npm run deploy` to deploy built script into your webapp folder
+#### Examples

 I created a couple of files so we can have some playground with the editor changes, some of them are only for invigos, others are global for the editor.

 * `examples/` - This has all the examples made by the firepad people (some of them are awesome)
     * `invigos.html` - this is the file that you can run to check the changes (some configs are there as well)